 Scottish Smallpipes Evening Class

-A Scottish Smallpipes class runs on Tuesday evenings during our next Term (Term 3, autumn).
-This is a ten-week term which runs from Tuesday 19th September until Tuesday 5th December with a mid-term break.
-The class will continue into 2018.
+A Scottish Smallpipes class runs on Tuesday evenings during our next Term (Term 1, winter).
+This is a ten-week term which runs from January 9th until March 13th, with a mid-term break.

-Individual one-to-one instruction will be available, and on request the classes can focus on any of the following special areas.
+Individual one-to-one instruction will be available and, on request, the classes can focus on any of the following areas:

-This is essential for pipers transitioning from mouth-blown pipes, bellows technique session will cover the development of a comfortable posture, a smooth winding style, steady pressure & tone.
-The bellows anatomy & basic maintenance will also be covered.
+This is essential for pipers transitioning from mouth-blown pipes and this session will cover the development of a comfortable posture, a smooth winding style, steady pressure and tone.
+The bellows anatomy and basic maintenance will also be covered.

 This refers specifically to the variation sets found in The Master Piper, by William Dixon, a collection of 18th century Borders tunes.
-These sessions will cover the development of a solid technical foundation for playing in this style.
-Exercises, to help in mastering the characteristic style of melodic ornamentation, will be provided.
-Dixon tune classes can be delivered using practice chanters if so desired, and may be of interest to players of the Highland pipes, or to musicians playing other instruments.
+Classes can be delivered using practice chanters if so desired, and may be of interest to players of the Highland pipes, or to musicians playing other instruments.

 Pipe and Song:

-Taught by an experienced traditional singer & smallpiper, the pipe & song classes will explore the task of using your smallpipes to accompany yourself or others singing.
-This is something the Smallpipes are well suited to, and a range of stylistic approaches can be used to structure the pipe accompaniment sympathetically to the song.
+Taught by an experienced traditional singer and smallpiper, the pipe and song classes will explore the task of using your smallpipes to accompany yourself or others singing.
+This is something smallpipes are well suited to and a range of stylistic approaches can be used to structure the pipe accompaniment sympathetically to the song.

-These sessions will focus on the historic repertoire of the Lowland/Border pipes, from Soor Plooms to Hunt’s Up, as researched by Gordon Mooney, Pete Stewart, Matt Seattle and others.
+These sessions will focus on the historic repertoire of the Lowland/Border pipes.
 The history of the bellows pipes can be at times mysterious and elusive, but nonetheless rewarding and fascinating.
 This course will include background reading for the student.